nicksheerin/nick_sheerin/_projects/lunabotics.md

 </div>

-This project was a collaborative efoort between 22 students to compete in an Autonomous mining competition.
+This project was a collaborative effort between 22 students across four degree paths to compete in an Autonomous mining competition sponsored by NASA's Artemis Program and Caterpillar.

 ## Overall Summary

-Detail the problems mining on the moon, Artemis, and unique problems faced  obtaining regolith.
+The Apollo missions provided universities the ability to aid in the program by developing new technology for spacecraft and equipment and research material brought back from the lunar surface.
+NASA initiated the Artemis Mission in December 2017 to return astronauts to the Moon, to establish a long-term presence on the Moon and to gain experience in the unhospitable environment of space in preparation for the eventual journey to Mars.
+In 2010, the Lunabotics competition was challenges Universities to develop a robot to autonomously mine the icy regolith beneath the Moon's surface.
+This icy regolith would then be processed to create water which doesn't require transport from Earth.

-Give an overall Summary of the team, and include the lessons learned from last year.
+The competition is invite only based on the preformance in the NASA Minds competition

 <div align="center">